This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.

 Information leaflet about sotrovimab

-Accessing lateral flow tests and reporting results
+Accessing free lateral flow tests and reporting results

 Make sure you keep a box of rapid lateral flow tests at home.
-Free testing is no longer available to the general public, but if you are eligible for covid treatments, you can still get free tests.
+Free testing is no longer available to the general public, but if you are eligible for COVID treatments, you can still get free tests.

 You can also use tests you buy from a pharmacy.
 The results of these will be accepted.